elixir-lang/elixir/lib/elixir/pages/getting-started/optional-syntax.md

 # Optional syntax sheet

-In this guide, we learned that the Elixir syntax allows developers to omit delimiters in a few occasions to make code more readable.
+In the previous chapters, we learned that the Elixir syntax allows developers to omit delimiters in a few occasions to make code more readable.
 For example, we learned that parentheses are optional:

 ```elixir
 iex> length([1, 2, 3]) == length [1, 2, 3]